-- 1. If a protocol assumes processing long records (e.g., [CMS]), internal re-keying should be used.
+- If a protocol assumes processing long records (e.g., [CMS]), internal re-keying should be used.
 If a protocol assumes processing a significant amount of ordered records, which can be considered as a single data stream (e.g., [TLS], [SSH]), internal re-keying may also be used. - 2.
-For protocols which allow out-of-order delivery and lost records (e.g., [DTLS], [ESP]) external re-keying should be used. the same time records are long enough, internal re-keying should be additionally used during each separate message processing.
+For protocols which allow out-of-order delivery and lost records (e.g., [DTLS], [ESP]) external re-keying should be used as in this case records cannot be considered as a single data stream.
+If at the same time records are long enough, internal re-keying should be additionally used during each separate message processing.